2200082/CS220AU-DP-2022/README.md

 ## Log

-- 2022-10-28: updated portfolio overview, still needs to be filled with content, when website is done
+- 2022-10-28: updated portfolio overview, still needs to be filled with content, when website is done; selected a research question
 - 2022-10-25: feedback from Krisz, talked about project management
 - 2022-10-24: prepared tomorrow's seminar, added notes from week 2+3, thought about website structure & created files for each page, updated log & todo
 - 2022-10-18: created the github account, private repository, public repository; in general: first steps with github